Car key: Internal cut

 An internal cut (also known as "sidewinder" or "laser cut") key has a rectangular blade with a wavy groove cut up the center of the face of the blade, at a constant depth.

+A 2024 Ford Escape Platinum transponder car key.

 Typically the key has an identical wavy groove on the back of the blade, making it symmetrical so it works no matter which way it is inserted.
 These keys must be cut by special key cutting machines made for them.

 Transponder

 Transponder keys may also be called "chip keys".
 Transponder keys are automotive ignition keys with signal-emitting circuits built inside.

 When the key is turned in the ignition cylinder, the car's computer transmits a radio signal to the transponder circuit.
 The circuit has no battery; it is energized by the radio signal itself.
 The circuit typically has a computer chip that is programmed to respond by sending a coded signal back to the car's computer.
 If the circuit does not respond or if the code is incorrect, the engine will not start.
-Many cars immobilize if the wrong key is used by intruders.
-Chip Keys successfully protect cars from theft in two ways: forcing the ignition cylinder will not start the car, and the keys are difficult to duplicate.
+Many cars are immobilized if the wrong key is used by intruders.
+Chip keys successfully protect cars from theft in two ways: forcing the ignition cylinder will not start the car, and the keys are difficult to duplicate.
 This is why chip keys are popular in modern cars and help decrease car theft.

 Transponder keys are prone to damage if used and stored incorrectly.
 They should not be exposed to electrical impulses, humidity, or direct sunlight.
 Many manufacturers, owners, and locksmiths recommend being particularly careful with keeping them with objects that might cause mechanical damage too.
-In case of breakage, an owner may get a new key in two ways – from their car dealership or using automotive locksmith services.
+In case of breakage, an owner may get a new key in two ways—from their car dealership or using automotive locksmith services.
 Both methods are equally effective and reliable.

 Many people who have transponder keys, such as those that are part of Ford Motor Company's SecuriLock system, are not aware of the fact because the circuit is hidden inside the plastic head of the key.
 On the other hand, General Motors produced what are known as VATS keys (Vehicle Anti-Theft System) during the 1990s, which are often erroneously believed to be transponders but actually use a simple resistor, which is visible in the blade of the key.
 If the electrical resistance of the resistor is wrong, or the key is a normal key without a resistor, the circuit of the car's electrical system will not allow the engine to get started.